 Location: Puerto Morelos, Mexico

 It is humbling to be on a sailboat with thirty individuals.
-It is even more humbling when that boat finds a temporary gateway to land and that gateway is a resort filled with endless buffets, screaming kids, margarita drenched middle-agers, infinity pools, and fake rocks.
-When the shipmates of Argo see the closely guarded, cash-driven madness that is the resort we realize how lucky we are to be on this adventure.
+It is even more humbling when that boat finds a temporary gateway to land.
+That gateway is a resort filled with endless buffets, screaming kids, margarita drenched middle-agers, infinity pools, and fake rocks.
+When the shipmates of Argo see the closely guarded, cash-driven madness that is the resort, we realize how lucky we are to be on this adventure.

 The small, post-officeless town of Puerto Morelos is beautiful.
 The sun-drenched landscape of coastal Mexico is hot.
 The people here have the kindest faces this skipper has ever seen.
 All of this beauty and enjoyment of travel and learning is given to us and intensified by Argo.
 She is our gateway.
 And there are now armed guards checking for hotel-guest wristbands on her passerelle.

 We all come together at the close of each day to pose questions, eat, and reflect on the day.
 Shipmates emerge from nearby towns, from underwater, from the engine room, and from the galley.
 We meet, and we know that we have luxuries and experiences that no all-inclusive can offer, and no margarita can drown.
 This here trip is darn tootin.